THE VIQUESNEY DOUGHBOY MINIATURES

 The 11.5" Doughboy also came in a cheaper plaster version, the only differences being the vertically held rifle and the title that simply says "Doughboy".

 A "flat" bas-relief version about 7.5" tall, designed for mounting on a plaque.
-There were at least three versions of this size, cast or stamped in various metals.
-The stamped metal version originally came with stand-up wires attached to the back.
+There were at least four versions of this size, cast or stamped in various metals and occurring in various thicknesses, including a possible bookend version.
+The thin stamped metal version shown above originally came with stand-up wires attached to the back, which were clipped off before mounting.

 |